Alan Kimble: Luton Town and non-League

 After playing at the highest level he left Wimbledon at the end of the 2001–02 season following a brief loan spell at Peterborough United and joined ex-Wimbledon manager Joe Kinnear at Luton Town.
 He managed only 12 games for Luton before dropping into the Conference National to play for Dagenham & Redbridge where he played a further 22 games to leave him with a total of more than 550 games in his top class career.
 He later had a brief spell with Heybridge Swifts.

 Managerial career

 He invited by ex-Cambridge teammate Liam Daish to become assistant manager of Gravesend & Northfleet in March 2005.

 In the close season of 2009, due to financial difficulties at the club, Kimble was released from the club now known as Ebbsfleet United.

 After leaving Ebbsfleet, Kimble became manager of Isthmian League Premier Division club Aveley in May 2010, with his twin brother Garry as his assistant.
-After five months in the job, he left Aveley in November due to personal reasons before being replaced by Carl Griffiths.
+After five months in the job, he left Aveley in November for personal reasons before being replaced by Carl Griffiths.

 Kimble was assistant manager at Hemel Hempstead Town, before moving on to Eastbourne Borough to take on the same role in February 2012.

 In 2014, he became manager of Maldon & Tiptree.
 He left the club at the end of the 2014–15 season.